olwmc/olwmc/README.md

 ### About me

 Hey there!
 My name is Oliver (he/him).
-I'm 19 and studying computer science.

 [Linkedin](https://www.linkedin.com/in/oliver-mclaughlin-35689219a/)